AntonioRodriguezRuiz/ring-detection/README.md

 # Clustering Noisy Rings
 This repository includes the solution proposed to an assigment to detect the cirfumferences present in a cloud of points.

+It includes an instances generator, a detector, a results analyzer and a data visualizer.

 ## Dependencies
 To run this project you will need: